lando/platformsh/examples/mariadb/README.md

 # Should poweroff
 lando poweroff

-# Should start up our successfully
+# Should start up successfully
 lando start
 ```